RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/Deep_Generative_models/notes.md

 $$
    \mathbb{KL}(q_\lambda(z|x) || p(z|x)) = \mathbb{E}_q[\log q_\lambda(z|x)] - \mathbb{E}_q[\log p(x,z)] + \log p(x) \ ,
 $$
-which quantifies the amount of information that is lost in the data compression.
+This formula measures how different the approximate distribution $q_\lambda(z \mid x)$ is from the true posterior $p(z \mid x)$.
+In other words, it quantifies how much information is lost when using a simpler distribution to approximate the true one. which quantifies the amount of information that is lost in the data compression.
 But how do we again compute $p(x)$?
 Define the **ELBO** (Define Evidence Lower Bound)
 $$